This post will be sharing eight realistic money management tips for millennial women.

 Learn how to prioritise saving.

 If anything COVID-19 has taught me, it is prioritising saving.
 I have no idea how I would have survived without an income during this period.
 Already my mental health has suffered a great deal, imagine including financial stress.
-It’s the worst situation you can be.
+It’s the worst situation you can be in.
 Yes, there is only so much you can save because you don’t know how long a pandemic is.
 But, it’s comforting to have something saved for a rainy day no matter how small.
 So, I urge you to use this period to prioritise saving.
 Thankfully, some of us have started already.
 As the lockdown has helped us save some money.

 I really hope these money management tips will help someone out there.
 Hopefully, it would help you rethink your relationship with money by changing your money mindset and learning good money habits.